mahier8/Survey-Form/README.md

 # My Survey Form
-This project creates an opportinity for anyone who acesses this form to provide feedback for my portfolio page.
+This project creates an opportunity for anyone who acesses this form to provide feedback for my portfolio page.
 ***
 ### Why the project is useful
 The survey is engulfed in a container, with an image set as the background.
 Different input tags are used within the form itself.
 The project therefore offers a diverse range of possiblities in terms of ways to collect information.